randallard/prisoners-dilemma-docs/docs/development-journal/entry-013.md

 ## Challenges

+### Challenge 1: Balancing Backward Compatibility and Progress

+Ryan needed to ensure that the new Result pattern did not disrupt existing functionality.
+I suggested creating an adapter to bridge the old and new implementations temporarily.

+**Resolution:** Ryan implemented the adapter, which allowed for a smooth transition while maintaining backward compatibility.
+This approach minimized disruption and facilitated incremental adoption of the new pattern.

-### Challenge 1: Maintaining Type Safety Throughout the Codebase
+### Challenge 2: Maintaining Type Safety Throughout the Codebase

 **Description:** Ensuring consistent type safety across the entire Result pattern implementation and throughout all service methods was challenging.